• traipse •

 Part of Speech: Verb, intransitive

-In Play: Traipsing, like gallivanting, usually carries a slight pejorative stigma: "Oh, yes, didn't that 'shy' Anne Y. Ohming traipse right over to Phil Ander's house and tell his poor wife that she saw Phil having lunch with Wanda Round at the Dunham Inn."
-Even the implication that the travel might be flagrant comes with today's word, just as with gallivant: "Can you believe the way Maud Lynn Dresser is traipsing around town in that new diamond necklace her husband bought her for her birthday?"
+In Play: Traipsing, like gallivanting, usually implies walking with attitude: "Oh, yes, didn't that 'shy' Anne Y. Ohming traipse right over to Phil Ander's house and tell his poor wife that she saw Phil having lunch with Wanda Round at the Dunham Inn."
+One of the attitudes associated with this word is flagrance: "Can you believe the way Maud Lynn Dresser is traipsing around town in that new diamond necklace her husband bought her for her birthday?"